Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Building relationships that are meaningful could result in more opportunities for advancement and new jobs in your current position.
-Networks that are strong should not solely focus on senior employees but also former and present colleagues, as well as attendance at industry conferences and events.
+Making meaningful connections could result in the possibility of new opportunities in your job or advancements in your current job.
+Building strong networks should not just be focused on senior employees, but also former and present colleagues, and also attendance at industry gatherings and events.

 Stagnation

-A lack of personal growth could make employees less competitive at work, inside the organization as well as on the job market.
+Insufficient personal growth could make employees less competitive, both inside an organization and the larger job market.

-- Get Mentoring: Find an individual mentor who can provide advice, guidance, connections or highlight ways to improve.
+- Seek Mentoring: Find a mentor who will offer advice, guidance, connections or identify areas of improvement.

 Negativity